Same-sex marriage in Georgia (U.S. state): Developments after legalization

 Following the overturning of Roe v.
 Wade in June 2022 by the U.S. Supreme Court, several state lawmakers expressed concern that Obergefell could be at risk.
 Representative Sam Park said, "The same-sex marriage ban is still on the books, and my understanding is that it would go into effect if the Supreme Court overturns the Obergefell opinion."
-Governor Brian Kemp said he continued to personally oppose same-sex marriage but that "Dobbs majority opinion states that Obergefell is settled".
+Governor Brian Kemp said he personally opposed same-sex marriage but that "Dobbs majority opinion states that Obergefell is settled".
 Stacey Abrams, Kemp's opponent in the 2022 gubernatorial election, pledged to "codify marriage equality into our state's laws".

 Demographics and marriage statistics

 Data from the 2000 U.S. census showed that 19,288 same-sex couples were living in Georgia.
 By 2005, this had increased to 24,424 couples, likely attributed to same-sex couples' growing willingness to disclose their partnerships on government surveys.
 Same-sex couples lived in all counties of the state and constituted 1.1% of coupled households and 0.6% of all households in the state.
 Most couples lived in Fulton, DeKalb and Cobb counties.
 Same-sex partners in Georgia were on average younger than opposite-sex partners, and more likely to be employed.
 In addition, the average and median household incomes of same-sex couples were higher than different-sex couples, but same-sex couples were far less likely to own a home than opposite-sex partners.
 20% of same-sex couples in Georgia were raising children under the age of 18, with an estimated 8,852 children living in households headed by same-sex couples in 2005.

-According to data from the United States Census Bureau, there were 17,514 same-sex married households in Georgia in 2020.
+The 2020 U.S. census showed that there were 20,985 married same-sex couple households (9,578 male couples and 11,407 female couples) and 16,455 unmarried same-sex couple households in Georgia.

+Domestic partnerships

+A few municipal entities, including Athens, Atlanta, Avondale Estates, Clarkston, Decatur, Doraville, East Point, Savannah, Pine Lake, and DeKalb and Fulton counties, have established a domestic partnership registry for city or county employees, providing some limited health care benefits.